B0tCreati0n/B0ts-Windows-Tools-Collection/README.md

 # B0t's Windows Tools

-B0t's Windows Tools is a collection of tools for windows that all is either free for privat (not free for commercial use) or completely free.
+B0t's Windows Tools is a collection of tools for windows that all is either free for private (not free for commercial use) or completely free.

-- Some of the folders in the root directory have their names changed to make more sense and improve organization.
+Some of the folders in the root directory have their names changed to make more sense and improve organization.

 ## Best Practices for Running Programs

-- It is a good idea to copy-paste the programs into a separate folder when running them.
+It is a good idea to copy-paste the programs into a separate folder when running them.
 This precaution is important because some programs create configuration files, and sharing the current folder with a friend or using it on another computer might lead to issues.

-- Also, please be aware that certain programs might require them to be run in administrator mode to function properly.
+Also, please be aware that certain programs might require them to be run in administrator mode to function properly.

 ## Dealing with Anti-Virus Flags